 Building on the previous years success 2019 saw even more additions including transforming the unloved Castlegate / Church Hill corner bed, wildflower planting to Orchard Fields and hanging baskets to the centre of roundabouts.

+The judges were impressed with the enthusiasm and attitude of the volunteers.
+They paid particular tribute to the efforts of the pupils at Malton School.
 We do thank all our volunteers, business contributors the Council and Visit Malton for all their input.

 Yorkshire Day Offical Civic Celebrations 1st August 2019

 This year’s official Yorkshire Day (1st August) celebrations took place in Whitby.

 Whitby, the jewel of the Yorkshire Coast, famous for its Abbey, 199 Steps, Captain Cook, delicious seafood, Dracula and Whitby Jet was the setting for the Annual Yorkshire Day Celebrations.
 The Yorkshire Day Civic Procession has taken place every year from 1985.
 The event is hosted by a different Council each year.
 Whitby Town Council is greatly privileged to be chosen by the Yorkshire Society to host this prestigious celebration of our beautiful Town.
 Mayors from the three Ridings of Yorkshire processed through the town to celebrate the wonders of everything Yorkshire.